Checkride Prep Guide

 Long drive coming up?
 Put on one of these audio streams!
 Podcasts are a great way to get “in tune” with the material you may encounter during your checkride oral.

-Sam Tarrel, a.k.a.
+• On Centerline Podcast with Sam Tarrel Sam Tarrel, a.k.a.
 Northwest Aeronaut, has assembled a comprehensive series on the Private Pilot ACS.
 He does an excellent job explaining the ACS point-by-point, as well as tying in to real-world flying examples.
+Look for the ACS Breakdown episodes.

 Mock Checkride Videos

-We feel like the best checkride prep videos are those which demonstrate the checkride process from start to finish, with actual candidates answering the questions.
+We feel like the best checkride prep videos are those which demonstrate the checkride process from start to finish, with minimal editorializing from the “examiner” and a maximum amount of Q&A with an actual certificate candidate.
+The best are made by actual examiners and/or CFIs with decades of experience preparing candidates for checkrides.

 DPE Todd Shellnut has partnered with Gold Seal to make an excellent series of mock checkride videos.
 You can see candidates at different levels of readiness; and, in some cases, see how a DPE may navigate an exam with a candidate who has less-than-perfect knowledge.

-And lastly, a mock checkride given by Mary Latimer, a former DPE, to a candidate, Megan, who does a good job of answering most questions.
+• Mary Latimer Gives a Private Pilot Mock Checkride – A mock checkride given by Mary Latimer, a former DPE, to a candidate, Megan, who does a good job of answering most questions.
 The examiner, Mary, presents several scenarios and a range of questions ranging from very simple to quite complex.
 The only downside of this video is that the examiner did not conduct a thorough debrief with the candidate.

 Additional Materials

-Several candidates we’ve worked with have liked the content from Backseat Pilot; this is more of an e-Book than a summary sheet.
-The cost is reasonable.
+• Backseat Pilot ACS Review – Several candidates we’ve worked with have liked the content from Backseat Pilot.
+Their ACS Review is an expanded outline; more in-depth than the cheat sheet above.
+The cost is reasonable at $29.

 Create Your Checkride Binder